vgijssel/hermit-python-packages/prompts.md

 ## Commit changes to the repository

 In `task finalize` in Taskfile.yml another task will run after `hermit_manifest` which is called `commit`.
 This task will commit all the changes to the repository.
 The commit message should be `[skip ci] Updated Repository Files`.
+The `.github/workflows/build-pex.yml` workflow needs to ensure the GitHub user is allowed to push to the repository.
+Also the workflow needs to be updated to skip execution when a commit starts with `[skip ci]`.